-- (a) Computing Time.
-The following rules apply in computing any period of time specified in these rules, Court order, or applicable statute: - (1) Exclude the day of the event that triggers the period. - (2) If the period is 10 days or less, compute time in business days.
-If the period is more than 10 days, compute time in calendar days. - (3) If a party must manually file a paper when the weather or other conditions the Clerk's office inaccessible, the party may do so on the next business day. - (4) As used in this rule, "legal holiday" means New Year's Day, Martin Luther King, Jr. Day, President's Day, Commonwealth Covenant Day, Good Friday, Memorial Day, Independence Day, Labor Day, Commonwealth Cultural Day, Citizenship Day, Veteran's Day, Thanksgiving Day, Constitution Day, Christmas Day, any other day designated a public holiday by law, and any day designated an administrative holiday by the Chief Justice. - (b) Extending Time.
+- (2) If the period is 10 days or less, intermediate Saturdays, Sundays, and legal holidays shall be excluded from the computation.
+If the period is more than 10 days, compute time in calendar days. - (3) Include the last day of the period, but if the last day is a Saturday, Sunday, or legal holiday, the period continues to run until the end of the next day that is not a Saturday, Sunday, or legal holiday. - (4) If a party must manually file a paper when the weather or other conditions make the Clerk's office inaccessible, the party may do so on the next business day. - (b) Extending Time.
 For good cause, the Court may extend the time prescribed by these rules or by its order to perform any act, or may permit an act to be done after that time expires.
-But the Court may not extend the time to file: - (1) A notice of appeal (except as authorized in Rule 4); or - (2) [Reserved] - (c) Additional Time after Service.
-When a party is required or permitted to act within a prescribed period after a paper is served on that party, 5 calendar days are added to the prescribed period unless the paper is delivered on the date of service stated in the proof of service.

-- (1) For purposes of Rule 26(c), a paper is treated as delivered on the date of service only if it was personally served or electronically served pursuant to the NMI Rules for Electronic Filing and Service. - (2) Rule 26(c) does not apply when a Court order prescribes the time in which a party is required or permitted to act.
+But the Court may not extend the time to file: - (1) A notice of appeal (except as authorized in Rule 4). - (2) [Reserved] - (c) Additional Time after Service.
+When a party may or must act within a prescribed period after a paper is served on that party, 5 calendar days are added to the prescribed period unless the paper is delivered on the date of service stated in the proof of service. - For purposes of Rule 26(c), a paper is treated as delivered on the date of service only if it was served pursuant to the NMI Rules for Electronic Filing and Service. - (2) Rule 26(c) does not apply when a Court order prescribes the time in which a party may or must act.

-- [1] Subsection (a)(2).
-Whereas Rule 26(a) (1992) excluded intermediate weekends and legal holidays only when calculating periods of time less than 7 days, the current language excludes intermediate weekends and legal holidays when calculating any period of time 10 days or less.
-This change brings the current rule in line with Federal Rule of Appellate Procedure 26(a)(2). - [2] Section (c).
-The time added to the prescribed period is increased from 3 to 5 days to more accurately reflect the transit period of mail between the NMI and the United States mainland. - [3] Subsection (c)(1).
+[1] Subsection (c)(1).
 This language is intended to specify the instances in which Rule 26(c) is applicable, rather than leaving applicability to hinge on a factual inquiry in each case.
 Rule 26(c) applies only when service is accomplished by any means other than personal service or electronic service pursuant to NMI Rules for Electronic Filing and Service.